loochek/toybox/industrial_sem4/tracking/topics/analysis2.md

 {
     INT(a, 10);
     INT(result, square(a));
-    // a is not used anymore
+    // a not used anymore
 }
 ```